hao-focus/ModelForOAMLight/README.md

 train.py is the codes for optimizing the hybrid network.

-Visualization folder contains codes about how we interpret the optoelectronic model.
+visualization folder contains codes about how we interpret the optoelectronic model.
 (Model and dataset are uploaded to google drive.

 infer.py is the codes for blindly testing the trained model.
 We upload six pretrained model in file folder 'final_model', which one can implement and check the test results.
 Several test sets are put into file folder 'Dataset', including experimental sets and simulation sets.
 One can load all of them only by changing the root within infer.py to validate the generalization ability of the final trained models.
 The pretrained models and test sets can be accessed from here: https://drive.google.com/drive/folders/17p77ykOqnBdEXlCnbI5GEfhsjBSR3Col?usp=sharing, https://drive.google.com/drive/folders/1jAjWbkqc3H-j_FNPIieCfo5R3RM-S8s6?usp=sharing